When’s the last time you talked about renters insurance at a bar? If you’re like most, the answer is probably never.

 5. Getting covered isn’t as expensive as you may think – renters insurance policies can start from as little as $5/month

 7. Think renters insurance is hard to get (or takes a long time)?
 Think again.
 In some cases, you can get covered in less time than it just took you to read these myths!

 First things first: you’ll want to know why you’re shelling out the $$ to begin with.
-So know this: renters insurance policies cover way more than you probably thought.
+So know this: renters insurance policies have way more benefits than you probably thought.

 A typical renters insurance policy will cover three main areas: